 While AI holds huge potential for transforming the events industry, it’s not without its fair share of challenges.
 We haven’t dived too deeply into these here, as we’re looking at the opportunities for AI in events, rather than the drawbacks, but it’s important to touch on a few of the main considerations that eventprofs should be aware of when exploring AI.

 Data privacy and ethical concerns

 AI-driven solutions often rely on collecting and analysing large amounts of data, including personal information about attendees.
-It’s essential that event organisers handle this data ethically and comply with GDPR regulations.
+Event organisers must handle this data ethically and comply with GDPR.
 This means that you should always obtain explicit consent for data usage from your attendees to keep their trust - and stay on the right side of the law!

 If you're allowing an AI model to handle personally identifiable data, ensure you have read and understand their data privacy policies.
-AI models learn from every request that is made, so it will most likely store this data for its learning model.
-Most tools have the functionality to turn this off for specific request, or you can remove any data that is personally identifiable from these data sets, identifying individuals by a unique identifier instead of personal information.
+AI models learn from every request that is made, so they will most likely store this data for their learning model.
+Most tools have the functionality to turn this off for specific requests, or you can remove any data that is personally identifiable from these data sets, identifying individuals by a unique identifier instead of personal information.

 Overcoming biases and ensuring inclusivity

 While AI can be great for increasing inclusion and accessibility, AI algorithms can have biases based on the data they’re trained on, leading to potential exclusions or skewed experiences for certain demographics.
 A recent example of this was someone asking an AI bot to turn a photo of them into a professional LinkedIn picture, only to have it turn her white with a different colour of eyes and hair...

 As an event organiser, you should actively monitor AI systems for biases and take steps to make sure that you’re considering all attendees at your events.
 It can be a good idea to use a checklist of needs that attendees might have, to run through an AI tool (see our section on AI for Accessibility) to check that you haven’t missed anything.